Topics

-The research projects can be structured into five thematic areas, which are aligned along the entire lifecycle of plastics:
+The research projects was structured into five thematic areas, which are aligned along the entire lifecycle of plastics:

 1. Green Economy